-Choosing The Right Adventure Dives For Your Phuket PADI Advanced Open Water Course
+Choosing The Right Adventure Dives For Your PADI Advanced Open Water Course In Phuket

-With such a wide range of selection for your Advanced Open Water adventure dives it can be difficult choosing the right ones for you.
+An Advanced Open Water in Phuket gives plenty of adventure dive options.
+So it can be difficult choosing the right ones for you.
 Your experience level, chosen venue and conditions on the day can all help narrow down your choices.

 No Choice On The First Two

-Deep and Navigation are compulsory dives on the PADI Advanced Open Water so that will leave you with three more adventure dives to complete the course.
-The Deep dive will take you to a maximum depth of 30m, this is a maximum and can be conducted shallower if the dive site topography and conditions don’t allow and the Navigation dive will get you more familiar with the compass, allowing you to navigate using different methods and patterns than what you were taught on the Open Water course.
+Deep and Navigation are compulsory dives on the PADI Advanced Open Water in Phuket or anywhere else.
+So that will leave you with three more adventure dives to complete the course.
+The Deep dive will take you to a maximum depth of 30m.
+This is a maximum and can be conducted shallower if the dive site topography and conditions don’t allow.
+The Navigation dive will get you more familiar with the compass.
+Allowing you to navigate using different methods and patterns than what you were taught on the Open Water course.

 Now It Gets A Little Tricky